cubarco/paf/README.md

 Todo
 ---
-Because of the limitation of FIFO, the filename passed to COMMAND can be opened only once.
+Due to the limitation of `pipe`, the filename passed to `COMMAND` can be opened only once.
 I'm working on it to support multiple opening.

 License